rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 🏛️ I'm studying computer science and data science at the University of Virginia.

-👨‍💻 In my free time I'm learning about web development, machine learning, and systems programming.
+👨‍💻 I like to learn about systems programming, machine learning, full stack web development, amongst other things.

 🏙️ I am pursuing a career as a full time software engineer upon graduation.